viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 From our phones to traffic lights, these machines rely on their ability to process and respond to data.
 However, as the amount of data collected by these devices continues to grow, it becomes important to not only process it, but also to organize and manage it effectively.

+This tutorial will walk you through creating a filter module.
+Specifically it will focus on writing and configuring a color filter module, and can serve as a reference when writing your own filter module for various components.

-The filter {{< glossary_tooltip term_id="module" text="module" >}} allows you to filter image data from a robot based on whether a certain condition is met.
+Creating a filter {{< glossary_tooltip term_id="module" text="module" >}} will enable you to selectively store data from your robot based on whether specified conditions have been met.
-For example, if a specified color is present.
+Once you've configure your robot for data capture and established the connection to [Viam's cloud](/services/data/#cloud-sync), the robot will use the [data management service](/services/data/) to regularly send data to the cloud.
+However, before this data is stored in Viam's cloud, the filter module will process it, saving only the data that meets the specified criteria.

+This functionality is versatile and applicable in various scenarios.
-This is useful for smart machines like bird feeders, which you could program to take a picture every five seconds and then store only pictures containing the distinctive red color that robins have.
+For example, you could program a bird feeder to periodically take pictures and store only pictures containing the distinctive red color that robins have.
-Another use case is to make a pet photographer:
+You can also create a filter module to filter out blurry images, or configure a sensor to store data related to energy usage only when it exceeds predefined thresholds.

+Let's take a practical example to illustrate how you can use a filter module effectively.
+If you want to store images only when a specific color is detected:

 1. Set up a webcam in a location where your pet is likely to appear in frame and use the data management service to periodically take pictures and sync them to the [Viam's cloud](/services/data/#cloud-sync).
 2. Attach a colored object, like a blue collar, to your pet.
-3. Set up the color filter module, which will sift images and only store them if your pet and their easily identifiable colored object is present.
+3. Set up the color filter module, which will process images and only store them if your pet and their easily identifiable colored object is present.

 {{<imgproc src="/tutorials/pet-photographer/data-example.png" resize="700x" declaredimensions=true alt="Dog in blue collar in the camera's live feed">}}

 While the color filter module you use in this tutorial selects image data from a camera, these same principles can be applied to various components, including for filtering [sensor](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter) data.
-The filter modular component allows you to selectively [store data](/services/data/#data-capture) when that data meets certain conditions you set.
-This can help you to avoid sifting through unwanted data captures and ensures that only the data you're interested in gets stored in Viam's cloud.

 ## Hardware Requirements

-For this tutorial you'll need the following hardware components:
+To recreate and test this color filter example, you'll need the following hardware components:

 - A computer
 - A webcam or external camera